Maria Radner: Vocal education (2000–2008)

 Radner pursued German studies for one semester, but left because she disliked it.
 She started training in an import–export business and had the best grades at the vocational school, but felt that it did not suit her.
 She applied to the Robert Schumann Hochschule for music in Düsseldorf and was one of seven selected from 200 applicants.
 Her voice teacher, Michaela Krämer, considered her to be a mezzo-soprano.
-Radner's father obtained additional voice lessons for her with Jeannette Zarou in Düsseldorf, and later with mezzo-soprano Marga Schiml, both of whom are experts in early music and Lieder.
-They recognized that she was really a contralto.
+Radner's father obtained additional voice lessons for her with Jeannette Zarou in Düsseldorf and later with mezzo-soprano Marga Schiml, both experts in early music and Lieder, who recognized her as a contralto.
 Radner's mother died in 2003 after a long illness.
 Almost a year later, Radner earned her diploma.
 In the 2006 Bundeswettbewerb Gesang Berlin, she won the €3,000 third prize in the concert category and a scholarship from the Richard Wagner Society in Bayreuth to attend the 2007 Bayreuth Festival.
 In the concert division of the 2007 Cantilena Singing Competition, she placed second out of 120 vocalists from 19 countries.
-In 2008 she played Cornelia in Handel's Giulio Cesare in Egitto at the Theater Hagen.
+In 2008, she played Cornelia in Handel's Giulio Cesare in Egitto at the Theater Hagen.
 It was to be her only engagement as an ensemble member at a theatre.
-She decided that it was "not her world", not because it was no fun, but because she wanted to earn more, and she went independent.
+She decided that it was "not her world" because she wanted to earn more, and she went independent.
 Radner was still a student in 2008 when she made her first public appearance under Zubin Mehta at the Palau de les Arts Reina Sofia in Valencia, singing Martin y Soler's oratorio Philitaei a Jonatha disperse.
 She gave a recital in June 2008.

-In August 2008 Radner performed the title role in Handel's Solomon at the Bregenzer Festspiele.
+In August 2008, Radner performed the title role in Handel's Solomon at the Bregenzer Festspiele.
 Local newspapers praised her as "outshining" the other, more established British soloists (Vorarlberger Nachrichten, 19 August 2008) and as possessing the "rare pitch of a true alto, having an impressive charisma and great musicality" (Vorarlberger Neue Tageszeitung, 20 August 2008).
-In 2009 she performed in a new production of Parsifal under Lorin Maazel in Valencia and in Arthur Honegger's Jeanne d'Arc au bûcher under the direction of Antonio Pappano at Accademia Nazionale di Santa Cecilia in Rome.
+In 2009, she performed in a new production of Parsifal under Lorin Maazel in Valencia and in Arthur Honegger's Jeanne d'Arc au bûcher under the direction of Antonio Pappano at Accademia Nazionale di Santa Cecilia in Rome.